basp/pixlr/README.md

 And yes, the nested `using` blocks are a bit *fugly* indeed.

 ### lina
-To be honest, I didn't really wanna create my own `Vector<T>` and `Matrix<T>` classes but in the end it turned out that they were faster than ant alternative I tried so I kept them.
+To be honest, I didn't really wanna create my own `Vector<T>` and `Matrix<T>` classes but in the end it turned out that they were faster than any alternative I tried...
+So I decided to keep them.
 They are pretty bare but versatile.
 However, they eat up a lot of memory (due to being dense by nature) so use them if you want or otherwise just use `MapInPlace` instead.

 ### convolutions
 TODO